pavlosrous/file-based-webapp/README.md

 3. Navigate to ```locahost:3000```

 ## Project summary and usage
 This is a simple web application written in Flask and ReactJS with a sole purpose of displaying a database of students.
-Instead of a classic DBMS, we are using plain ```csv``` files. <br /> <br />

 ### Landing Page
 The landing page should look something like this (the student IDs will vary because they are auto generated attributes)